DPhi-Space/FSCompose/docs/sections/gds.md

 ```
 The different configurations are :

-- `payload-service:` this is the service name, which you will as an argument in the GDS GUI to start and stop the container.
+- `payload:` this is the service name, which you will as an argument in the GDS GUI to start and stop the container.
 - `image: payloadserial:latest` this is the container image that should be run when starting this service.
 This is set when you build the container, after sending the `dockerManager.BuildPayload` command (previous step).
 - `volumes:` this defines the (persistant) shared previously mentionned.
 Do not remove them, but you can add extra ones if needed.
-- `networks:` defines the ip address of this service in the docker network.
+- `networks:` defines the IP address of this service in the docker network.
 You can modify it if needed.
 - `devices:` this is probably the most important setting, as it exposes the serial device of the host computer running the whole docker compose suite to this specific service.
-Meaning that, if you have an arduino connected to `/dev/ttyACM0` in the host computer, you can forward that port to this service by defining and rename it to `/dev/ttyUSB0`(so you don't have to adapt the port's name inside the service).
+Meaning that, if you have an arduino connected to `/dev/ttyACM0` in the host computer, you can forward that port to this service by defining and rename it to `/dev/ttyUSB0`(so you don't have to adapt the port's name inside the service, script or executable).

 Once you finish configuring this, uplink the `docker-compose.yml` file to the `/app` folder in the FS as shown below:

 ![Alt text](imgs/docker-compose.png)

-Now you are ready to rumble.
+Now you are ready to start the Payload Container.

 ## Start and Stop the Payload Container